ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 <p>* This time, we're talking about unique vectors, not keys. <a href="https://spacy.io/api/vectors#n_keys">Several keys can map to the same vectors</a>, and floret doesn't use the keys table.</p>
 {:style="text-align: left; font-size: 14px;"}

-**Table 6:** Even with a smaller vector table size, floret is competitive with the default fastText vectors.
-Evaluated on the development set.
-{:style="text-align: center;"}

 We can also inspect the cosine similarity of subword pairs between related and unrelated terms.
 Here I'm using the vectors from fastText and floret, both trained